hdShang/arxiv-daily/docs/cs-CL/2025-08-11/papers/250808192v1-efficient-speculative-decoding-for-llama-at-scale-challenges-and-sol.md

 ---
 layout: default
-title: Efficient Speculative Decoding for Llama at Scale: Challenges and Solutions
+title: "Efficient Speculative Decoding for Llama at Scale: Challenges and Solutions"
 ---

 # Efficient Speculative Decoding for Llama at Scale: Challenges and Solutions